berdal84/nodable/README.md

 ========================================
 [![Build Status](https://travis-ci.org/berdal84/Nodable.svg?branch=master)](https://travis-ci.org/berdal84/Nodable)

-This software is a command line prompt able to evaluate numerical expressions by constructing an execution tree in realtime.
+This software is a command line prompt able to evaluate literal expressions by constructing an execution tree in realtime.
-When user type an expression, the program split it into tokens, build the execution tree and evaluates it.
-Each nodes and its links are displayed with Dear ImGui (O. Cornut).
+When user type an expression the program split it into tokens and build the execution tree.
+Each frame each node is updated only if needed.
+The GUI uses the famous library *Dear ImGui* developed by Omar Cornut.

 Examples :
 ==========